grafana/tempo/docs/tempo/website/setup/_index.md

 ---
-title: Set up a GET cluster
+title: Set up a Tempo cluster
-weight: 300
+weight: 150
 ---

-# Set up Tempo
+# Set up a Tempo cluster

 Tempo is available as a pre-compiled binary, a Docker image, and as common OS-specific packaging.